 The patch started to grow in size and move from the bottom of my hairline upwards and around until the lower section of my hair was completely missing.
 By this time I had returned to the doctor and was waiting to see a specialist dermatologist.

 It took a further nine months for an appointment with the specialist and unfortunately by the time it arrived I had lost nearly all of my hair.
 I shaved the last few sections off in Jessie J style in a bid to regain some control (with my son and my sister cheering me on).

 At first I was very self-conscience.
 Every woman will testify how important their hair is to them, it makes us feel feminine and attractive.
 However despite this, I could hear that little voice in my head again saying “I don’t want this spoiling my fun”.

 So I experimented with wigs and found one that I love and feels like me.
-Sometimes I get slight variations like low lights for winter and highlights for summer.
-When my eyebrows and eyelashes followed suit and jumped ship last year, I got some great eye pencils and it seems all the girls are drawing their eyebrows on these days anyway.
+If I get bored, I can just try something else!
+When my eyebrows and eyelashes followed suit and disappeared I got some great eye pencils and had my eyebrows tattooed on.
+Luckily this seems to be the fashion these days anyway.